Urinary Incontinence: Treatments Causes, Types ANd Symptoms

 Many people do not realize that there are many different types of urinary incontinence or reasons that may cause you to leak urine.
 Some of the more common conditions are overactive bladder (OAB), urinary retention, mixed incontinence, and stress urinary incontinence.
 Watch the short video below, then read more about the different types of bladder leakage issues and click through to learn about symptoms, causes and treatment options.

-When you feel the need to go and go right NOW, you may be dealing with an Overactive Bladder.
-If you cannot control the urge and leakage occurs, that is what makes it incontinence.
+When you feel the need to go and go right NOW, you may be dealing with an Overactive Bladder, or Urge Incontinence.
+If you cannot control the urge and bladder leakage occurs, that is what makes it incontinence.
 The good news is, in many cases this is a treatable condition and not merely something you have to deal with because of age.
 Click to read more.

 In mild cases, urinary retention makes it difficult to start urination and the flow is weak.
 Once finished you often feel the need to go again because the bladder isn’t fully emptied.
 In more acute cases, the lower belly becomes distended causing great discomfort and pain.
 Despite the urge to go, urination is not possible.
 Click to read more.

 As the name suggests, Mixed Incontinence is a combination of stress incontinence, including muscle and sphincter related issues, and urgency incontinence like those mentioned above.
 Usually one symptom is more severe than the other and that directly affects what methods will be most effective in treatment.
 Click to read more.